 Some old people think the warmer weather is a good thing!
 It’s also clear that some think climate change is a left-wing conspiracy.

-But younger people are thinking very differently, and furthermore they’re pretty pissed off about the whole thing!
+But younger people are thinking very differently, and furthermore they’re pretty ANGRY about the whole thing!

 So whatever your sector, whatever your product, whoever your customer is, it’s time to respond with actions not words to what’s happening with attitudes around climate change, pollution and ethics.